 Let’s dive in so you can figure out what’s causing your goat to eat dirt.

-Reasons Goats Eat Dirt
+6 Reasons Why Goats Eat Dirt

-Goats eat dirt because a natural instinct is driving them to seek a solution.
-Healthy goats will not eat dirt.
-If your goat eats dirt, it is probably low on a critical nutrient or facing another health crisis.
+It is not normal for goats to eat dirt.
+Healthy goats will not eat dirt, although many a old farmer belief that it is normal.
+If your goat chews on dirt, it is probably low on a critical nutrient or facing another health crisis.

 1. A Mineral Deficiency Causes Goat Pica (Dirt eating)

+A goat that’s eating something that isn’t considered as edible food might be suffering from pica, which is an eating disorder.
 Most of the United States has a selenium deficiency in the soil.
 This has not caused health issues for wild goats or sheep because they can cover huge distances to find the minerals they need.

 However, since domestic goats are confined to much smaller areas than their wild relatives, they cannot naturally browse on enough bushes and shrubs to fill their need for these minerals.